 When the subject of further application development and maintenance comes up, we usually switch to a hybrid cooperation model.
 Initially, we work with the Time and Materials system, designing, testing and implementing new functionalities.
 Once the system is fully up and running and only requires maintenance and minor development, we switch to a subscription contract.
 This allows us to carry out work adapting the application to, for example, changes in legislation (like GDPR).

-Article written in collaboration with Paweł Paszkiewicz, Software Development Director
+The article was written in collaboration with Paweł Paszkiewicz, Software Development Director

 Are you looking for an IT company to implement